 The Dormitio Abbey (basilica and convent buildings) now urgently needs to be renovated, the plaster is flaking and the installations no longer meet today’s requirements.
 Based on the coalition agreement of 2018 in Germany (CDU, CSU and SPD), it is briefly stated under marginal number 7323ff. that funds are to be made available for the urgently necessary renovation work of Dormitio Abbey.
 On 03.09.2020 it was now made public that in addition to the already completed renovation of the crypt, the remaining buildings of Dormitio Abbey are now to be renovated by 2022.
-This is reason enough to take a brief look at the history of Dormitio Abbey and to dedicate a special Christmas season event to it.
+This is reason enough to take a brief look at the history of Dormitio Abbey and also to dedicate a special Christmas season event to it.

 History of the Dormitio Abbey